DanielM-IT/WEB601/Week9/Session2.md

 # Week 9: Session 2

 This session is about setting up restful api's through express.
 And oh my there is a lot to take in.
 It is intended as a continuation of last session where this time we are setting up our server and creating http requests which is then tested through a program called 'Postman'.
+The first thing to look at is what is a restful API?

+From what I understand, a restful API is a the use of the applications programming interface to send and receive data through http requests and responses, and change the state of this data.
+AS part of todays code we used GET and POST quite a bit.
+This was here we either put out a request for certain data from our backend, i.e. database (GET) or sent data to it (SEND).

+Below is an example of Get and Send from code used in class.
+In this a request is being sent to get the employee list or post data on a new employee depending on the decision of the user.
+If there is an error in the request the default option will show us that there was an error.

+    if (urlEmployee.pathname == '/api/employees') {
+        switch(req.method) {
+            case 'GET':
+                employeesList(req, res)
+                break;
+            case 'POST':
+                addEmployee(req, res)
+                break;
+            default:
+                errorRequest(req, res)
+                break;
+        }
+    }